EncompassRest/EncompassRest/README.md

 * Uses `decimal` instead of `double` to prevent precision loss

 ### Simpler
-* More convenient interface with a single defined entry point, the `EncompassRestClient` object which is the equivalent of the `Session` object in the SDK
+* More convenient interface with a single defined entry point, the `EncompassApiClient` object which is the equivalent of the `Session` object in the SDK
 * Simpler Type names, e.g. `UCDDetail` instead of `LoanContractClosingCostClosingDisclosure3UCDDetails`
 * Single NuGet package
 * No configuration files